-Revisions are my favorite part, because that’s the time when you’re really working to make it a terrific book.
+Revisions are my favorite part, because that’s the time when you’re really working to make it a terrific book and, more importantly, someone else is finally looking at it.
 Editors are incredible.
 My editor is one of my favorite people in the world because she looks at my messy, unpleasant manuscript (which I invariably hate and want to burn) and sees the gold in it.
 And then she helps me mine it.
 I like the “team” feel to revisions.
 They’re hard, but you’re not alone.

 My least favorite part is the second to last chapter.
 Always.
 In my books, it’s usually a chapter where lots of stuff is happening, plots are at their climax, characters are having their moments of clarity, loose ends are tying themselves up into (I hope) neat little bows.
 And I’m SO CLOSE to the end.
 But not there yet.
 I HATE not being there yet.